tony-aw/tinycodet/README.md

-# Utility operator (for slightly more advanced users)
+# Utility: Multi-package aliasing operator (for slightly more advanced users)

 And finally, as the last functionality in the `tidyoperators` package we have the in-place operator `%m import <-%`.
-This operator requires a little bit more advanced knowledge of R, but it will make your life a little bit tidyr nonetheless.
+This operator requires a little bit more advanced knowledge of R.

 One can import a package and assign an alias to it in base R using: